 There are 12 separate (but connected) Hangang Parks lining the Han River in Seoul.
 Your best bets for an incredible view of Seoul at night are at Banpo Hangang Park, and Yeouido Hangang Park.

-For a unique experience, I recommend cycling between the Hangang Parks, and checking out Seoul’s night views along the way.
+For a unique experience, I recommend cycling between the Hangang Parks, checking out Seoul’s night views along the way.

 Yeouido Hangang Park is one of the best places in Seoul to get an epic night view of the city’s skyscrapers.
 The 63 Building and IFC Seoul Complex form a magnificent skyline that looks even better after the sun has set.